Ph-k/A.I.-assignments/README.md

 **Project 1:**

 In the folder of the first project you will find the implementation of various search algorithms (DFS, BFS, UCS, A*).
 Which are used to help Pac-Man win.
 Also you will find various heuristics, which are mainly used in combination with the A* algorithm, and aid to improve the overall performance of the program.

+**Project 2:**

+In the folder of the first project you will find the implementation of a reflex agent (see `evaluationFunction()`).
+There are also implementations of the minimax and expectimax algorithms along with some improvements using Alpha-Beta pruning.